UTFR/UT23-DV-Control-Module/README.md

 ## Schematic Design

 The driverless control module distributes 4 voltage levels: 14.8V, 12V, 5V, and 3.3V.
 The 14.8V comes straight from the battery and is intended for brakes and steering as well as the shutdown circuit.
 The 12V is distributed to the system status indicator LEDs and speaker, the 5V is for the Teensy 4.1 microcontroller, and the 3.3V is for the CAN transcievers.
+You may also notice that there are plenty of LEDs and testing points.
+These are purely for debugging during testing and serve no other purpose.

 ![image](https://user-images.githubusercontent.com/59676679/223592019-46f80a8a-3806-4618-8f5a-b876acea4864.png)